tonayam/rae-ideal-autos/README.md

 # A simple landing page for an auto-dealership.

 This project was built using ReactJs and SCSS.
 The swiper library was used to make the swipable interface.
-"React-fast-marquee" library was used to make the infinite marquee of auto-logos
+"React-fast-marquee" library was used to make the infinite marquee of auto-logos.

 ## Starting the project